 It’s the most popular time to visit for a reason, and I know people would appreciate hearing the frankincense (see what I did there?) version of a trip with four kids and a non-crowd loving husband in tow.

 Ideally, I’d suggest visiting the Disneyland Resort in the sweet spot right after the Holiday decorations arrive.
+Christmas time at Disneyland gets real busy real quick as the month of November progresses.

 The out of town travelers tend to hold off until school is out for Thanksgiving or Christmas break.